Surgical Technology: Diploma

 Scrub, circulating, first assisting and second assisting surgical technologists have primary responsibilities for maintaining a sterile field and being constantly vigilant to ensure all members of the team adhere to aseptic techniques.

 Surgical Technologists are in high demand locally and nationally.
-South Carolina’s annual mean wage for surgical technologists is $38,210, according to 2015 reports from U.S. Department of Labor Bureau of Labor Statistics.
+South Carolina’s annual mean wage for surgical technologists is $39,120, according to 2017 reports from U.S. Bureau of Labor Statistics.
 Earnings can increase substantially with time and experience.

 TCL’s full-time Surg-Tech program is 50 credit hours completed in three consecutive semesters.
 Courses include general education, science and surgical technology classes taught in the college classroom, in campus laboratories and multiple clinical education sites throughout Beaufort, Colleton, Hampton and Jasper.